optsuite/optlib/README.md

 - [`MinimaClosedFunction.lean`](Convex/Function/MinimaClosedFunction.lean): Weierstrass theorem for closed functions.
 - [`Proximal.lean`](Convex/Function/Proximal.lean): the basic definitions and the properties of proximal operator
 - KL properties and uniform KL properties
+- The definition and properties of proper functions
+- The definition and properties of the closure of a function
+- The definition and properties of conjugate functions

 ### Optimality

 - [`OptimalityConditionOfUnconstrainedProblem.lean`](Convex/Optimality/OptimalityConditionOfUnconstrainedProblem.lean): first order optimality conditions for unconstrained optimization problems.
-- First Order Conditions for Constrained Problems, KKT conditions under LICQ and other conditions   (Done)
+- First order conditions for constrained problems, KKT conditions under LICQ and other conditions   (Done)
+- KKT conditions for constrained convex problems under Slater Condition (Ongoing)

 ### Algorithm